MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/relay.md

 ## Overview

-The Azure Relay service facilitates hybrid applications by enabling you to securely expose services that reside within a corporate enterprise network to the public cloud, without having to open a firewall connection, or require intrusive changes to a corporate network infrastructure.
+The Azure Relay service creates hybrid applications by enabling you to securely expose services that reside within a corporate enterprise network to the public cloud, without having to open a firewall connection, or require intrusive changes to a corporate network infrastructure.
 Relay supports a variety of different transport protocols and web services standards.

 Learn more about [Azure Relay](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-what-is-it).